codemagic-ci-cd/cli-tools/docs/app-store-connect/fetch-signing-files.md

 ##### `--strict-match-identifier`

 Only match Bundle IDs that have exactly the same identifier specified by `BUNDLE_ID_IDENTIFIER`.
-By default identifier `com.example.app` also matches Bundle IDs with identifier such as `com.example.com.extension`
+By default identifier `com.example.app` also matches Bundle IDs with identifier such as `com.example.app.extension`
 ##### `--create`